ageorge95/LEAF-chia-plot-check-organiser/README.md

 I hope that the GUI is straightforward and easy to use.

-Some hints about the main clickable parts of the layout:
--> you can use a filter for the actions to be executed; if the filter_button is NOT_PRESSED than only the plots derived from the Input area will be used, otherwise the whole data from catalog.json will be used.
--> you can use whatever coin you want to check the plots; for chia plots (>=k32) though I recommend the chia coin.

 If you want fast support (faster than with github issues that is), join our Discord server: https://discord.gg/TnbYb2bTmt

 Also, if you want any other hints added here, just let me know via the discord server 🙂

 ## WINDOWS usage - instructions
 ### NOTE: No other prerequisites are needed.
 It works out of the box. ###
-1. Add the paths to the daemon.exe for the coins that you want to use in config.json.
-2. Run the prebuilt .exe and follow the instructions on-screen.
+Run the prebuilt .exe and follow the instructions on-screen.

 ## SUB-MODULE usage - instructions
 ### NOTE: Python 3.x is required ###